 Graphics – 7/10

-Inspired by numerous comic strips and Japanese manga series’, the conceptual design reminded me a lot of the game Dust: An Elysian Tail; a universe populated by anthropomorphic animals with cartoon-style visuals.
-But in this case, in-game graphics are cel-shaded, which contribute to the game’s vibrancy in colour and variety in environmental design, as well as character design.
+Inspired by numerous comic strips and Japanese manga series’, the conceptual design reminded me of the game Dust: An Elysian Tail; a universe populated by anthropomorphic animals with cartoon-style visuals.
+But in this case, in-game graphics are cel-shaded, which contribute to the game’s vibrancy in color and variety in environmental design, as well as character design.
 Architectural and structural features are also varied in that they are designed by the different races of people throughout the game’s world, which adds even more to the game’s diversity in visual design.

 Gameplay – 7/10

 The game plays out very much like a combination of God of War, Majora’s Mask and Heavy Rain, with players having to fight their way through hordes of enemies, whilst all the while attempting to gather clues from characters to solve an intricate murder mystery by constantly reliving the last day before the world’s apocalypse through the perspectives of four different characters in order to influence their actions and gather information on each of them in order to piece together the events of what happened.

 With so many different paths to go down through the perspectives of each of the four different characters, and having a lot of combat to deal with along the way, I really enjoyed this game.
 It’s a nice blend of action and drama, which come together to bring gamers something pretty exceptional;, especially for an independently developed effort.

 The game’s controls are almost perfect, bar the fact that even when special abilities were fully charged, the game would sometimes take unusually long to respond to commands that I would try to register, and to execute the special abilities such as slowing time or dashing.
 Otherwise, the game’s controls and movement mechanics during battle sequences are completely fluent.
 The game itself also provides a stern challenge, and in games like this, acceptable controls are a must, and the controls are more than good enough in this respect.

 Lifespan – 7/10